aaronluch/Project4-adlucian/README.md

     seeing as it was the overall best, but also because it is a stable sorting algorithm.
 This also shows that insertion will be the best choice for nearly sorted and or small list datasets.
     * Because this was a list of names, we would've certainly wanted a sorting algorithm that was stable.
-As we saw from the accumulation of read and write data, we were able to find the best sorting algorithm to accommodate this (Insertion).<br><br>
+As we saw from the accumulation of read and write data, we were able to find the best sorting algorithm to accommodate this (Insertion).
+    * Also, we can see how algorithms with different intentions such as Bubble and Heap sort were _much_ more ineffecient in this scenario, especially Heap Sort not being efficient at all for small-scale datasets.<br><br>
 * **Additional Questions:**
   * If you need to sort a contacts list on a mobile app, which sorting algorithm(s) would you use and why?
     * For a contacts list on a mobile app, which typically has a relatively small number of entries and is frequently